-2.14 What input could I have on what is negotiated by the union if one is certified?
+2.13 What input could graduate students have on what is negotiated by the union if one is certified?

 If a union is certified, the parties begin the process of collective bargaining.
 The union selects a bargaining committee to represent it for the negotiations.
 How that committee is selected is determined by the union.
-The committee decides on the proposals which will be made by the union and which University proposals it will agree to.
-It is up to the union to decide what input it seeks from members of the bargaining unit.
+It is up to the union to decide what input to seek from its members.

-2.15 What happens if I do not agree with the agreement that is reached?
+2.14 What happens if graduate students do not agree with the agreement that is reached?

-At the end of the bargaining process, members of the union have the opportunity to vote to ratify the final agreement which is reached between the University and the union.
+At the end of the bargaining process, members of the union have the opportunity to vote to ratify the final agreement that is reached between the University and the union.
 The union may limit voting rights to dues-paying members of the union.
 Those who can vote have the option to vote to accept the agreement or to reject it as a whole.
 If the agreement is rejected at the ratification vote, the parties have to continue to negotiate.
 If the agreement is ratified, all graduate student assistants included in the bargaining unit will be subject to the agreement.
-You cannot opt-out of the agreement.
+No one can opt-out of the agreement.

-If a union is certified, it would have the right to call for a strike.
+Yes, the union has the right to call for a strike.
 The procedure for doing that is determined by PERA and the union’s own constitution and by-laws.

-If graduate students went on strike it could impact their own skill development and also have a negative impact on the students they teach, as well on the research projects they are working on, both for their own dissertation/thesis research and degree progress, and for other faculty projects.
+If graduate students went on strike it could impact their own skill development, and also have a negative impact on the students they teach, as well on the research projects they are working on, both for their own dissertation/thesis research and degree progress, and for other faculty and student projects.

 We do not know what specific mechanisms a union would attempt to use to address disputes with the University.
-At other universities, graduate students have withheld grades, which is a “partial strike” when they were in a labor dispute with their universities.
-In other contexts, unions often encourage bargaining unit employees to limit their activities when there is a labor dispute, such as not participating in committees or other voluntary activities, or engage in activities designed to disrupt the facilities and other people’s access to them like picketing.
+At other universities, graduate student teaching assistants have withheld grades (which could impact undergraduate students’ degree progress).
+In other contexts, unions often encourage bargaining unit employees to limit their activities when there is a labor dispute, such as not participating in committees or other voluntary activities, or to engage in activities such as picketing that is designed to disrupt facilities and other people’s access to them.
 Of course, all of these tactics disrupt educational activities, including undergraduate education.

 The University cannot predict whether there would be any impact on research funding.
-If there were disruptions to research activities because of labor disputes, these could negatively impact the ability to fulfill grant and contract terms, including meeting deadlines for deliverables, and thereby impact renewals and future funding that are sources of graduate student support.
+If there were disruptions to research activities because of labor disputes, these could negatively impact the ability to fulfill grant and contract terms, including meeting deadlines for research reports and other deliverables, and thereby impact funding renewals and future funding that are sources of graduate student support.
 In addition, there could be provisions in a collective bargaining agreement that negatively impact the University’s ability to fulfill grant terms.

 3. WHAT HAPPENS DURING THE UNIONIZATION CAMPAIGN?

-3.1 Can I continue to attend governing body meetings and discuss issues with faculty?
+3.1 Can graduate students continue to attend governing body meetings and discuss issues with faculty?

 Of course.
-We encourage you to continue to engage with faculty as you have in the past, including through graduate student seats on the Penn State Board of Trustees, Faculty Senate, Counseling and Psychological Services Advisory Board, Graduate Council, Student Health Insurance Advisory groups, and Scholarship and Research Integrity (SARI) Advisory Council.
+We encourage graduate students to continue to engage with faculty as they have in the past, including through graduate student seats on the Penn State Board of Trustees, Faculty Senate, Counseling and Psychological Services Advisory Board, Graduate Council, Student Health Insurance Advisory groups, and Scholarship and Research Integrity (SARI) Advisory Council.
 We hope to continue our open dialogue with all graduate students on issues that are important to them.

-3.2 How can I make my voice heard?
+3.2 How can graduate students make their voices heard?

 One of the special attributes of institutions of higher education is the constant sharing of ideas and opinions.
-You are free to make your voice heard, regardless of whether you are in favor or not in favor of the unionization effort.
+Graduate students are free to make their voices heard, regardless of whether or not they are in favor of the unionization effort.

-For more ways to make your voice heard, visit the Resources page on this website.
+For more ways graduate students can make their voices heard, visit the Resources page on this website.

-3.3 Can I expect to be contacted by a union representative?
+3.3 Can graduate students expect to be contacted by a union representative?

 Yes.
-Union representatives may call, text, or e-mail you.
-These representatives also make home visits, both announced and unannounced.
-How you respond to these visits is up to you, just as you can choose how to respond to any other visitor.
+Union representatives may call, text, or email graduate students.
+These representatives may also make visits to students’ homes, both announced and unannounced.
+How students respond to these visits is up to them, just as they can choose how to respond to any other visitor.